starship/starship/docs/config/README.md

 ## Disk Used

-The `disk_used` module shows disk used in current directory or any disk specified.
+The `disk_usage` module shows disk used in current directory or any disk specified.

 By default the moduel only shows the current directory's disk used when it is more than 30%.